An ambitious net-zero residential retrofit

 A key challenge for this project is that its scope is to retrofit a part of a building that will remain occupied and operational by retail tenants on the ground floor and residents above.
 The design approach uses LETI retrofit guidelines and involves providing energy efficiency by improvements to the building fabric, low carbon heating and onsite renewables.

 As the historic façade cannot be modified externally, for energy efficiency the design utilises internal wall insulation and thermal window improvements.
 Existing windows to the principal elevations on Davies Street and Brook’s Mews are traditional timber sash, these were repaired, draft proofed and fitted with secondary vacuum glazing internally.
-Metal Crittall windows to a rear lightwell were replaced with thermal broken frames and double glazing.
+Metal Crittall windows to a rear lightwell were replaced with thermal frames with double glazing.
 Elsewhere, plant for the ASHP is located in a cluster of individual units at roof level with any remaining zones of roof area converted to green roof and PVs.
 The basement will be reconfigured to provide a cycle store, commercial and residential bin stores with facilities for the building management relocated to accommodate these requirements.

 With sustainability as a primary consideration for this project, the team are using science-based targets across all aspects of the design.
 Interventions are needed across the building fabric and services as well as onsite renewables to reach the carbon target.
 The operational carbon of the scheme is calculated to be 68kWh, bringing its performance more in line with the LETI standard of 61kWh.